 Breast augmentation does not correct severely drooping breasts.
 If you want your breasts to look fuller and to be lifted to correct sagging, a breast lift may be required in conjunction with breast augmentation.

 This combination procedure is called a breast augmentation with lift.
-A breast lift and implants are often the best choices for patients who want volume and perkiness, and for patients who only need sag reduction, a breast lift without implants is the better option.
+Breast lifts and implants are often the best choices for patients who want volume and perkiness, while breast lifts without implants are the best options for patients who only need sag reduction.

-Breast lifting can often be done at the same time as your augmentation or may require a separate operation.
-Your plastic surgeon will assist you in making this decision.
+A breast lift can often be done at the same time as your augmentation or may require a separate operation.
+A reliable plastic surgeon like Mehdi Balakhani, DDS, MD, FACS, will assist you in making this decision.

 Breast augmentation may be a good option for you if: